The SEC Releases an Investor Alert on Analyst Conflicts and Suggests that Investors do their Own Research.

 The SEC has posted an Investor Alert on Analyst Recommendations and Conflicts Tilted “Analyzing Analyst Recommendations”.
 According to the Commission, the Alert is intended to warn investors of what the Commission terms the “inherent conflicts” in analysts reports.
 The Commission’s Investor Alerts typically deal with fraud issues.
 Recent releases have been “Stock Market Fraud “Survivor” Checklist, “The Fleecing of Foreign Investors: Avoid Getting Burned by “Hot” U.S. Stocks”, “Prime Bank Fraud Information Center”, “Broken Promises: Promissory Note Fraud”, “Identity Theft: Learn How To Protect Yourself”, “Affinity Fraud: How To Avoid Investment Scams That Target Groups”; well, you get the idea.

-The inclusion of this topic with such fraud topics is a bit troublesome, but education of the investing public is an important function of the Commission, and the Alert does an excellent job of describing the various types of analysts (Sell Side, Buy Side and Independent) and of addressing the potential conflicts which face analysts.
-However, in doing so, the Alert emphasizes the obvious, and offers suggestions to investors which simply are not practical, and which in fact may be harmful to their long term investment objectives.
+The inclusion of this topic with such fraud topics is a bit troublesome, but the education of the investing public is an important function of the Commission, and the Alert does an excellent job of describing the various types of analysts (Sell Side, Buy Side and Independent) and of addressing the potential conflicts which face analysts.
+However, in doing so, the Alert emphasizes the obvious and offers suggestions to investors which simply are not practical, and which in fact may be harmful to their long-term investment objectives.

 Lets be clear – analyst conflicts exist.
 The existence of potential conflicts is well known, and painfully obvious.
 So obvious that common sense discloses same to the investing public, and current rules and regulations require that the conflicts, when they exist, be disclosed.